Knowledge Hub

 • Any pre-conditions to the sale such as obtaining finance, getting approvals or settling disputes

-HMRC and other considerations when selling your business
+Tax and regulatory considerations when selling your business

 Sole traders

 If you’ve been a sole trader, close your personal tax affairs.
-As a first step, let HMRC know you’re selling, and cancel your Class 2 National Insurance contributions.
+As a first step, let HMRC know you’ve stopped trading and deregister as self-employed.
+This will bring your Class 2 National Insurance contributions to an end, and you’ll then complete a final self-assessment tax return covering the period up to cessation.
 Following the sale, you’ll complete your final year’s self-assessment return, plus pay any outstanding tax and NIC,

 Partnerships